Skip to main content

 However, it's basically not possible to override the definition defined in Lexicon.
 For example, in the above example, if the text input is defined by Lexicon to be a string, the text value cannot be sent as a number or boolean value, but only string.
 If a structure or type different from the properties defined in Lexicon is detected, an InvalidRequestException is always thrown.

-To include such unspecced inputs in a request using bluesky, implement with unspecced parameter as follows.
+To set unknown inputs in a request using bluesky, implement with $unknown parameter as follows.

 Future<void> main() async {